pic

 Hiatal Hernia

-Hiatal Hernia services offered in Waldorf, MD
+Hiatal Hernia services offered in Waldorf and Oxon Hill, MD

 A hiatal hernia is a gastrointestinal problem most common in people 50 and older.
 Though sometimes painful, healthy lifestyle changes and prescription medication often provide lasting relief.
 At GI Associates of Maryland in Waldorf, Maryland, the team of experienced gastroenterologists specializes in treating hiatal hernias.
 After an exam, they can make personalized care recommendations that align with your needs.
 Call the GI Associates of Maryland office today to schedule treatment for a hiatal hernia, or book your appointment online.